opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 Term | Definition
 :--- | :---
 Monitor | A job that runs on a defined schedule and queries OpenSearch indexes.
 The results of these queries are then used as input for one or more *triggers*.
-Trigger | Conditions that, if met, generate *alerts*.
+Trigger | A condition that, if met, generates an *alert*.
 Tag | A label that can be applied to multiple queries to combine them with the logical `OR` operation in a per document monitor.
 You cannot use tags with other monitor types.
 Alert | An event associated with a trigger.
 When an alert is created, the trigger performs *actions*, which can include sending a notification.
 Action | The information that you want the monitor to send out after being triggered.
 Actions have a *channel*, a message subject, and a message body.